jcondor98/perseest/README.md

 # perseest

+**WARNING**: As I stated in the previous commit, this project is under heavy development and should not be used in production.
+Even if I plan to create a stable codebase , for now the API is changing often.
+If you like perseest, you should stick to a version and update very carefully.

 The _perseest_ package provides an ES6 mixin (and a base class equivalent) to make (almost) any class and data structure storable in a database, in a fast and painless way.
 The concept is to add a (thin) layer between a class and the